 I1- Included #1 obvious inclusions somewhat easy to locate with the unaided eye

 I2 -Included #2 Obvious inclusions easy to locate with the unaided eye.

-Diamond Color one of the 4c’s
+Diamond Color is one of the 4c’s

 Describes the amount of color the diamond has.
-This can range from colorless to yellow with slight tints of yellow, gray or brown.
-Colors can also range from intense yellow to brown, blue, green, pink and red.
+This can range from colorless to yellow with slight tints of yellow, gray, or brown.
+Colors can also range from intense yellow to brown, blue, green, pink, and red.
 These fancy colors are rare and more valuable.

 GIA COLOR-COMMERCIAL GRADING

 D, E, F, G, H, I COLORLESS (WHITE)